wendyverdonk93/docs/content/integrations/accounting and bookkeeping/dealer4dealer/_index.md

 {{< br >}}
 For more information, see dealer4dealer - [Afletteren 2.0 Exact Online with MultiSafepay](https://dealer4dealer.nl/afletteren-2-0-exact-online-multisafepay/).

-For questions about integrating the app with MultiSafepay, email the Support Team at <support@multisafepay.com>
+For questions about integrating the app with MultiSafepay, email our Support Team at <support@multisafepay.com>